 Make Sure Prices Align With Your Pricing Structure

 When you’re putting together what you hope will be a popular beer list, you have to figure out what you’ll be able to charge for the beers you want to sell before you order them.
-You have to make sure your beer prices will be in line with your existing pricing structure.
-One way to do this is to apply the same pricing formula you use for your wine options to the beers you plan to sell.
+Make sure your beer prices will be in line with your existing pricing structure.
+One way to do this is to apply the same pricing formula used for your wine options to the beers you plan to sell.
 Leave a beer off your menu if it’s going to be too expensive or inexpensive to support your restaurant’s vision.

 If possible, avoid ending your prices with an off-putting “.00” and use a more palatable “.95” at the tail of your prices.
 Finally, resist the temptation to use dotted lines to connect the name of your beers to their respective prices, as dotted lines typically motivate a diner to look to the right and down to seek lower-priced options.
 Instead of using dotted lines, list the price of each beer after its description using the same font you used for the description, so your guests don’t focus on the price.